Dystortedd/Ult-Effects/README.md

 # Ultimate Effects
 The ultimate effects pack, made with :heart: over a *long* period of time.
-Text, Font, and much much more!
+<br/>It contains text, font, and much more effects!
 <br/>Contact Me: `@dystortedd` on Discord.

 # To-Do